PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-05 20:31:37
+Last updated: 2024-04-05 20:32:10
-Random Quote: You are the love of my life.
-Everything I have and everything I am is yours.
-Forever. - Barney Stinson
+Random Quote: You could turn King's Landing upside down and not find a single man with a mockingbird sewn over his heart but that does not mean I am friendless.  -  Petyr Baelish